edoswaldgo/edoswaldgo.github.io/_posts/2020-08-09-converge-fiberx-1500-plus-affordable-fast-home-internet.md

 The costs prepared only cover the base plan price.
 I did not include the contract duration and extras like installation fee, modem fee, and freebies in order to simplify the computation.

-Let's also assume that they all have the same reliability rate and level of customer support to not have any biases.
+Let's also assume that they all have the same reliability rate and level of customer support so as to not have any biases.

 ### [Converge Fiber X Plans][converge-fiber-plans]